Plot simple linear regression line in R with scatterplot

 How to Plot Multiple Linear Regression Results in R?

-For example, the following code shows how to fit a simple linear regression model to a dataset and plot the results:
+For instance, the following R code demonstrates how to fit a basic simple linear regression model to a sample dataset and subsequently plot the empirical data points along with the estimated regression line.
+This visualization is fundamental for assessing the relationship’s direction and magnitude in a simple context.

 data <- data.frame(x = c(1, 1, 2, 4, 4, 5, 6, 7, 7, 8, 9, 10, 11, 11),